peytoncordero/DRI25/command-line.md

 - It delete the strings or words you are searching from a file.
 </Quiz>

-## Review
+## Ampliando our cheat sheet
-Go to your projects folder and open your cheat-sheet.txt file using the nano command to add the new commands learned in the workshop:
+Go to your projects folder and open your cheat-sheet.txt file using the `nano` command to add the new commands learned in the workshop:

 ```console
 wcword      count